 Cordyceps is a mushroom extract that may be of benefit in some users.

-It is difficult to know which supplement will work best in someone without actually trying it for a week or two.
+A. It is difficult to know which supplement will work best in someone without actually trying it for a week or two.
 If you have a tendency for anxiety then 5-HTP and tryptophan are good options.
 If your depression is associated with low energy and motivation, SAM-e is a good choice.
 Each person responds differently.
 Some may be very deficient in serotonin and benefit from 5-HTP, while others may benefit from SAM-e.
 There's really no good blood test that can tell who will respond to what.
 Only by trial and error can one know for certain which one, or a combination in lower dosages, is the best choice.
+Also, don't rely completely on pills, natural or prescription medications, to manage mood symptoms.

 Do these natural supplements interact